What is the Nord Stream 2 pipeline, and why is it generating controversy?

 President Biden has also shared these fears that Europe would become overly dependent on Russian energy supplies.

 Ukraine and Poland vehemently oppose the pipeline.
-Ukraine has long been an energy middleman nation, with Russian companies feeding much of Europe’s gas supply through Ukrainian soil, and paying it transit fees in the process.
-In bypassing Ukraine with the new pipeline, some believe Russia is aiming to weaken and isolate the nation.
+Ukraine has long been an energy middleman nation, with Russian companies feeding much of Europe’s gas supply through Ukrainian soil and paying it transit fees in the process.
+Some believe that Russia, in bypassing Ukraine with the new pipeline, is aiming to weaken and isolate the nation.

 What role does the U.S. play?